How It Works

 Coastal vs Freshwater

-Our system automatically detects coastal locations and adjusts factor weights accordingly:
+Our system automatically detects coastal locations and adjusts factor weights accordingly.
+Base weights shown below shift by season (e.g., winter emphasizes solunar +30%, summer emphasizes humidity +30%):

 Coastal Locations